 Here at The Happy Foodie, we’re obsessed with cookbooks.
 We’d love to know which cookbooks are on your shelf?

-Try recipes from the book - Beef and Ale Stew with Horseradish Spiral Dumplings, Toffee Cupcakes, Smoked Haddock and Cauliflower Gratin.
+And if you fancy trying out some recipes from the book, check out Mary's Beef and Ale Stew with Horseradish Spiral Dumplings, Toffee Cupcakes, and Smoked Haddock and Cauliflower Gratin.